playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 >
 > Unfamiliar with what server-side rendering is?
 [Check out our guide on SSR in React.](/posts/what-is-ssr-and-ssg#ssr)

-In fact, while there were more out-of-the box solutions that streamlined React's SSR usage — like [Next.js in 2016](https://github.com/vercel/next.js/releases/tag/1.0.0) — [React has had the ability to server-side render all the way back in its second-ever public release of 0.4.](https://youtu.be/x7cQ3mrcKaY?si=fok8zye6pIPMCPjL&t=1572)
+In fact, while there were more out-of-the box solutions that streamlined React's SSR usage — like [Next.js in 2016](https://github.com/vercel/next.js/releases/tag/1.0.0) — [React has had the ability to server-side render all the way back in its second-ever public release of 0.4.](https://legacy.reactjs.org/blog/2013/07/17/react-v0-4-0.html#react).
+It was even highlighted [how to use React and Rails together](https://legacy.reactjs.org/blog/2013/07/30/use-react-and-jsx-in-ruby-on-rails.html) and [even in Python](https://legacy.reactjs.org/blog/2013/08/19/use-react-and-jsx-in-python-applications.html) on React's official blog shortly after.

 Despite this early adoption of SSR, however, React's support for server-centric coding seems to have sparked some controversy in recent years, largely in part due to [the React team's relationship with Vercel](https://blog.isquaredsoftware.com/2025/06/react-community-2025/#concern-vercel-next-and-react).